CNES/S1Tiling/docs/dataflow-normlim.rst

                  :class:`s1tiling.libs.otbwrappers.ComputeNormalsOnS1` in the
                  deprecated workflow)

-This step computes the normal vectors to the ground, in the original :ref:`input S1 image <paths.s1_images>` geometry.
+This step computes the normal vectors to the ground, in the MGRS S2 geometry.

 .. _compute_lia-proc: